How to file a Home Depot Complaint

 • Misleading product advertisement

-• Missing portions of order
+• Missing portions of an order

 • Damaged products delivered